Your parenting style can greatly affect how your kids grow up.

 Styles of parenting can differ drastically.

 Parenting styles commonly recognized by psychologists stem from the theory by developmental psychologist Diana Baumrind.
-Children in her studies exhibited certain types of behaviors that fall into the response of three types of parenting.
+Children in her studies exhibited certain behaviors that fall into the response of three types of parenting.

-Parent’s styles have varying effects on children and result in the two dimensions that categorize these, which are demandingness and responsiveness, by which each style crosses over to the other in various ways.
+Parent styles have varying effects on children and result in the two dimensions that categorize these: demandingness and responsiveness, by which each style crosses over to the other in various ways.

 What is the right balance to achieve optimum parenting?

 Let’s take a look.